camh/CHGridView/README.markdown

 Exactly like UITableView.
 Just implement the two required data source methods: `numberOfTilesInSection` and `tileForIndexPath`.
 CHGridView assumes there is at least one section.
 The method `tileForIndexPath` works very much like UITableView; CHGridView reuses tiles like UITableView reuses cells.
 Call `dequeueReusableTileWithIdentifier` to get a reusable tile, if it's `nil`, `init` and `autorelease` a new tile and return it.

 There's two basic styles to use in GHGridView, one that resembles the Photos application, and one that mimics iPhoto and the iPad photo grid.
 The property that controls it is called `centerTilesInGrid`.
 Set it to `YES` for the iPhoto  style.
+If you want the iPhoto style, you need to make sure `rowHeight` is higher than your tallest image.

 Row height, tiles per line, padding, section title height and shadow are all properties of CHGridView.
 These are not meant to change often like the data source and delegate methods.
 However, if you do change them, make sure to call `reloadData` to recalculate the layout.